Naseefabu/kafka-sample/README.md

   ### Step 2: Create Symbols Partition Map
-  1. Create a symbols partition map for each exchange in the following format: hello world
+  1. Create a symbols partition map for each exchange in the following format:
+    ```
+    hello
+    ```
         The symbols partition maps is an essential aspect of this project.
 It's like a JSON file inside the project directory that tells you which partition ID does a specific symbol takes in a particular topic.
 For example, in the binance-orderbook topic, we may have a lot of partitions based on symbols in the Binance exchange, so the partition map will tell you what symbol and its partition ID so that consumers can identify them easily.

 ### 3. The orderbook topic format for each exchange is as follows: